History of the United States Marine Corps: Continental era

 While Hopkins and Nicholas were sailing the Atlantic and Caribbean, Congress authorized the Marine Committee to purchase two more brigantines for the Continental Navy.
 The Marine Committee purchased brigantine Wild Duck, from the Maryland Committee of Safety and renamed her USS Lexington, commemorating the battle in Lexington of Middlesex County.
 Lexington then was turned over to "Wharton and Humphrey's Shipyard" in Philadelphia for fitting for Continental service.
 John Barry was commissioned as a captain in the Continental Navy, dated 14 March 1776; along with this commission went command of the brig Lexington, his first warship.
 The Marine Committee of the Continental Congress purchased merchantman Molly on 28 March 1776; renamed her USS Reprisal and placed under the command of Captain Lambert Wickes.
 These two vessels were to be used to supplement the efforts of the Pennsylvania Navy in clearing the lower approaches of the Delaware River.
 They also appointed a ship captain and four new additional Marine officers for each vessel, all of whom by March 1776 were recruiting enlistees.

-On 3 March 1776, the Continental Marines made their first epitomized amphibious landing in American history when they attempted an amphibious assault during the Battle of Nassau.
+On 3 March 1776, the Continental Marines made their first amphibious landing in American history when they attempted an amphibious assault during the Battle of Nassau.
 However, they failed to achieve a surprise attack as Hopkins directed his captains to make an opposed landing of all his 234 of Marines, and some fifty seamen on the island of New Providence, to assault the British Fort Montagu hoping to seize supplies and provisions.
 The next day, they then marched to Fort Nassau to seize more shots, shells, and cannons.
 However, the failure of surprise the day before had warned the defenders and allowed the British governor to send off their stock of gunpowder in the night.
 One British merchantman ship escaped, leaving all but 24 barrels of gunpowder.
 The Continental Marines and sailors stripped the garrisons of cannon and ordnance supply before departing.
 The acquired matériel were essential to the supply armament of the Continental Army.

 On 16 March, Commodore Hopkins withdrew from New Providence.
 Sailing back to Rhode Island on the 16th, the squadron captured four small prize ships.
 The squadron finally returned on 8 April 1776, with 7 dead Marines and four wounded.
 While returning from the Bahamas, Hopkin's squadron encountered a British ship off the coast of New York City on 5 April.
 Here, Nicholas's Marines participated in the capture of HMS Bolton.
 The next day [6 April], the Marines and sailors engaged in a naval battle between Hopkin's Cabot and Alfred and the British frigate HMS Glasgow off the coast of Long Island, New York.
 Four Marines wounded and seven killed; Lieutenant John Fitzpatrick was the first Continental Marine killed in combat.
 Sailing back toward Rhode Island, the squadron captured four small prize ships.
 Hopkin's squadron reached New London on 8 April 1776.